joaovmoura/artefatos-revisao-es/README.md

-Works selected for the systematic review carried out for the Software Engineering discipline in the Postgraduate course in Computer Science at UFCG.
+The articles here were selected for the systematic review conducted for the Software Engineering discipline in the Postgraduate program in Computer Science at UFCG.
+Details of the process and some results can be found at this [link]([url](https://docs.google.com/document/d/1nfzvPJZ0ih48oGh531Qfxnu_KQVeFnzF-2GfAh1lgDI/edit?tab=t.0#heading=h.jlvcac5nfe3r)).
+The final selection is also available in this repository.